top of page

 3. Improves Insulin Sensitivity

-Protein helps stabilize blood sugar - reducing energy crashes and fat storage.
+Protein helps stabilize blood sugar, which reduces energy crashes and fat storage - a key benefit during hormonal fluctuation.

 4. Supports Bone Health

-Protein works alongside resistance training to protect against osteoporosis, a major menopause concern.
+Protein works alongside resistance training to protect against osteoporosis, one of the most significant health concerns of menopause.

 Protein Per Meal: The Missing Strategy Most Women Ignore